salilab/saliweb/doc/deploy.rst

 for jobs submitted by the web frontend and submitting them to the cluster, harvesting completed cluster jobs, and expiring old job results.
-The tool also has a *condstart* option which will only start the service if it is not already running.
-This can be used by a cronjob to make sure the service is automatically restarted if it is terminated, for example by a reboot of the modbase machine.
+The tool also has a *condstart* option which will only start the service if it is not already running (the regular *start* option will complain if the service is running).

 resubmit.py
 -----------